lrgc01/json2xml/README.md

 ## Contents

- - docker directory:
+ - build directory:
    - Dockerfile to build the image
    - plus some runtime and startup scripts
    - as well as a file containing the key to do the crypto

- - docker-compose directory:
+ - run directory:
    - json2xml subdir: docker-compose.yml to run as "docker-compose up -d"
      - Will deploy container "send" (A) and container "recv" (B)
      - Some environment variables must be changed: *DOCK_scpHost*
        - has to be the host that runs the container B (the receiver)
+         - (*localhost* might be safe if the two containers run in the same host)

  - Summary of the runtime containers:
      - send container: